-How you can fix a resume that is lacking information is to use types such as Verdana, Tahoma or Georgia.
+To fix a resume that is lacking information use wider fonts such as Verdana, Tahoma or Georgia.
 They are more widely spaced and are not too bold or difficult to read.
 You may increase the size by no more than a few points or pixels from our default 12-pixel size.
 What you should not do, is use a huge font that looks silly, it would appear unsightly if you bumped up the size to be ridiculously large.

-Abundant Information: The opposite end of the spectrum is that you wrote so much data that it appears crowded when you try to squeeze everything in.
+Abundant Information: On the opposite end of the spectrum, you wrote about so many things that it appears crowded when you try to squeeze everything on the page.

-Include the most important and relevant experiences, education and skills to deliver the most impact.
-Use keywords and action verbs to add to the impact.
+Include your most important and relevant experiences, education and skills to deliver the most impact.
+Use keywords and action verbs to add to that impact.

-- Unconventional Fonts: This situation can be easily avoided by simply staying away from different and non-standard fonts, meaning ones that are not traditionally used.
+- Unconventional Fonts: This situation can be easily solved by simply staying away from fancy and non-standard fonts, meaning ones that are not traditionally used.
 We listed names of common types earlier in this article.
-When in doubt, just don't use it.
+When in doubt, don't use it.

-- Blank Space: Although the most important aspect of your resume is the text, don't forget that the blank spaces on the page are almost just as vital.
+- Blank Space: Although the most important aspect of your resume is the text, don't forget that the blank spaces on the page are as vital.
 Don't ignore the need for blank space!
 An average recruiter doesn't spend a generous amount of time surveying your resume.
-You need to make it easy to read so that everything is evenly spaced out.
+It would help if you made it easy to read, with your information evenly spaced out.

-Now that you know the most common resume font mistakes, you can avoid them, but you are still required to know the proper formatting procedures for resume fonts.
-Luckily for you the free resume creator will automatically include all these guidelines.
-But it is good to know how it is supposed to appear.
+Now that you know about the most common resume font mistakes, you can solve them, but you are still required to know the proper formatting procedures for resume fonts.
+Luckily for you, our Free Resume Creator will automatically include all these guidelines.
+However, it is still good to know how you are supposed to do it.

-- The size should be 10-12pt or 12-14px depending upon which one you choose
+- The size should be 10-12pt or 12-14px depending upon which unit of measurement you choose.

-- Use basic types like Arial, Times New Roman, Georgia, and Verdana
+- Use common types like Arial, Times New Roman, Georgia, or Verdana.

-- Make headers bold or italic, but remain consistent throughout the entire document
+- Make the headers bold or italic, but remain consistent throughout the entire document.

-- Again, consistency is KEY only use one type of font and keep the size the same for each element (e.g. headings, descriptions, etc.) on all of your documents including your cover letter and reference page.
+- Again, consistency is key, only use one type of font and keep the size the same for each individual element (e.g. headings, descriptions, and body) on all of your documents, including your cover letter and reference page.